terminalcommandnewsletter/everything-chatgpt/README.md

 |______ subscription_id: null
 |______ purchase_origin_platform: "chatgpt_not_purchased"
 |______ will_renew: false
-temp_ap_available_at: "YYYY-MM-DDTHH:MM:SS+00:00"
 ```

-Also, you would get many more items in the `features` array if you use ChatGPT Plus ([issue #9](https://github.com/terminalcommandnewsletter/everything-chatgpt/issues/9))
+The returned data is different if you use ChatGPT Plus.

 ### User data (using ~~chat.json~~ [chatId].json)
 When we make a request to `/_next/data/[build ID]/c/[conversation ID].json?chatId=[conversation ID]` (can be done in the browser, cannot be done without authentication), we get a response like this: